 Raising the Barr: a history of Irn-Bru

-How did Irn-Bru become the third highest-selling soft drink in Britain?
+How did Irn-Bru become the fourth highest-selling soft drink in Britain?

 Robert Barr establishes the business